Make-up

 'A noble and thought-provoking piece, starring an excellent Moj Taylor as Chris and his troubled drag persona, Lady Christina.
 Moseley and Taylor capture well the tortures and fears of Chris/Christina as she emerges from a performance, offering some poignant dressing-room reflections.
 A skilled and successful drama, it nudges you to new insight and understanding.'
 The Wee Review

 'A coruscating 50 minutes.
 Moj Taylor creates a highly interesting if not thoroughly likeable performer, who seems to cover a not entirely successful career with bitterness and gall.
 A totally believable character, who has a lot to say about Queer identity, personality, individualism and the freedom to be who you are.
-Well worth a visit.
+Well worth a visit.'
 Scene Magazine

 'A noble and thought-provoking piece, starring an excellent Moj Taylor as Chris and his troubled drag persona, Lady Christina.
 Moseley and Taylor capture well the tortures and fears of Chris/Christina as she emerges from a performance, offering some poignant dressing-room reflections.
 A skilled and successful drama, it nudges you to new insight and understanding.'
 The Wee Review

 'A coruscating 50 minutes.
 Moj Taylor creates a highly interesting if not thoroughly likeable performer, who seems to cover a not entirely successful career with bitterness and gall.
 A totally believable character, who has a lot to say about Queer identity, personality, individualism and the freedom to be who you are.
-Well worth a visit.
+Well worth a visit.'
 Scene Magazine

 Christina's Crew of Creatives